Plastic Litter and Waste Reduction Campaign

 San Luis Obispo (Ban on plastic bags, 10 cent price requirement on paper bags - Categorical Exemption): A petition was filed January 30 2012.
 The SLO lawsuit had two causes of action, but the second cause was dropped in February.
 The first cause of action is CEQA compliance.
 The Superior Court rejected the petition on October 1, 2012 due to lack of substantial evidence to support a fair argument.

 Santa Cruz City (Ban on plastic bags, 10 cent price requirement on paper bags - Negative Declaration): STPBC sued the City in August 2012 for the plastic bag ordinance it adopted in July.
 Argued that an EIR was necessary and that, although the ordinance excludes restaurants, it still violates Retail Food Code because of its definition for restaurants.
 The case was settled.

 Santa Cruz County (Ban on plastic bags, 10 cent price requirement on paper bags in year 1, 25 cents thereafter - Mitigated Negative Declaration): This lawsuit does not discuss CEQA requirements and pertains to the ordinance's banning of plastic bags provided by restaurants.
 In February 2012, the action was dismissed after the County exempted restaurants from the ordinance, while allowing for later reconsideration.
 In September of 2012 (after the ruling in the San Francisco case), the County approved an expansion of the ordinance to restaurants.
 The coalition filed a new complaint in October 2012.
-A case management hearing is scheduled for March 4, 2014.
+A request for dismissal was filed on May 9, 2014.